The innate immune system has a number of first line barriers to infection that are in place to prevent the entry and growth of pathogens.

 - Photophobia

 Cases caused by meningococcal bacteria may also present with a characteristic, non-blanching rash.
-Due to the proximity of the infection to the central nervous system it is classified as a medical emergency, and it can be diagnosed with a lumbar puncture.
+Due to the proximity of the infection to the central nervous system, it is classified as a medical emergency.

-Treatment varies depending on the cause, for example, in suspected bacterial meningitis empirical antibiotics (ceflosporins) should be immediately commenced.
-In addition to this, supportive therapy such as fluids and potentially corticosteroids are given.
+Meningitis can be diagnosed with a lumbar puncture, but treatment varies depending on the cause.
+For example, in suspected bacterial meningitis, empirical antibiotics (cephalosporins) should be immediately commenced.
+In addition to this, supportive therapy such as fluids and corticosteroids may also be given.
 In severe cases, admission to an intensive care unit may be required, especially in cases with altered consciousness and respiratory failure.